-Home learning diaries will be checked every Monday so please ensure an adult has signed this in advance so that the we can see that the home learning has been acknowledged at home.
+Home learning diaries will be checked every Monday so please ensure an adult has signed this in advance so that we can see that the home learning has been acknowledged at home.
 Do let me know if your child needs help with their home learning, the diary is a good way to communicate with me from home.

 Our library day will be fortnightly on Tuesdays.

-I will look forward to a successful second term of 'Working together to be the best we can.'
+I will look forward to a successful final term of 'Working together to be the best we can.'